umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 ## Backoffice

-Below you can see the settings that affect the Umbraco backoffice (v7.8+)
+Below you can see the settings that affect the Umbraco backoffice.

 ### Tours